stevechanieee/-1-BFloat16/README.md

 *Source:https://github.com/JuliaMath/BFloat16s.jl*

 JuliaGPU "is a Github organization created to unify the many packages for programming GPUs in Julia."
-JuliaGPU is described as a "high-performance GPU programming in a high-level language."
+JuliaGPU is also described as a "high-performance GPU programming in a high-level language."

 *Source: https://juliagpu.org*